Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Experiments and Analysis

-\paragraph{Perceptual Loss Comparison:} \cref{tab:perceptual} shows the influence of perceptual loss for the model performance. $L_{comb1}$ is the experiment with adaptively weighing the detector as well as pose losses (\cref{eq:perceptual1}).
-For $L_{comb2}$ (\cref{eq:perceptual2}), we determined the values of $\lambda$s through a parameter search~\cite{optuna}: $\lambda_{1}=0.43$ and $\lambda_{2}=0.92$ for person detection and $\lambda_{1}=0.47, \lambda_{2}=0.018$ for pose estimation.
+\paragraph{\textbf{Perceptual Loss Comparison:}} Tab.~\ref{tab:perceptual} shows the influence of perceptual loss for the model performance. $L_{comb1}$ is the experiment with adaptively weighing the detector as well as pose losses (Eq.~\ref{eq:perceptual1}).
+For $L_{comb2}$ (Eq.~\ref{eq:perceptual2}), we determined the values of $\lambda$s through a parameter search \citep{optuna}: $\lambda_{1}=0.43$ and $\lambda_{2}=0.92$ for person detection and $\lambda_{1}=0.47, \lambda_{2}=0.018$ for pose estimation.
 We present results for the combination \textit{SS=CA}~\&~$\alpha=U$ for the detector, and we chose \textit{SS=CA}~\&~$\alpha=0.5$ for pose estimator.

-\cref{tab:perceptual} shows that the perceptual loss (adaptive:$L_{comb1}$ or parameterised one:$L_{comb2}$) indeed helps the \textit{styled} as well as \textit{Sd$\rightarrow$Td} models to improve their performance, in general.
-We note that perceptual loss does not hurt the \textit{styled} model for poses, however, it does help since the \textit{styled} model is fine-tuned on \textit{CA}.
+Tab.~\ref{tab:perceptual} shows that the perceptual loss (adaptive:$L_{comb1}$ or parameterised one:$L_{comb2}$) indeed helps the \textit{styled} as well as \textit{Sd$\rightarrow$Td} models to improve their performance, in general.
+From \cref{tab:tab:perceptualA}, we can see that the results for $L_{comb1}$ and $L_{comb2}$ are equal, however we have to note that this is an empirical observation for different values of lambda.
+Additionally, we note that perceptual loss does not harm the \textit{styled} model for pose estimation, but actually helps since the \textit{styled} model is fine-tuned on \textit{CA}.